Home and Away

-), where our three children, Tamara, Rosanna, and Will were born.
+).
+Our three children, Tamara, Rosanna, and Will were born in Belgium.

-We finished our overseas assignments and moved to Falls Church, Virginia in November 1995 (see blogs starting with Home in Falls Church, Virginia from November 1995 to August 2005
+In November 1995 we finished our overseas assignments and moved to Falls Church, Virginia (see blogs starting with Home in Falls Church, Virginia from November 1995 to August 2005

 ).
 While living there for ten years, we took road trips to all 50 states and several U.S. territories looking for a place to retire.

 In August 2005 we retired in Colorado (see blogs starting with Retirement in Woodland Park Colorado

-), which gives us even more time, but not enough money, to travel.
-Linda is tiring of traveling, so is very selective about when she joins me on trips, but our three children are hooked on travel for life, but they have to pay for their travels!
+), which gives us even more time to travel.
+However, Linda is tiring of traveling, so is very selective about when she joins me on trips, but our three children are hooked on travel for life, but they have to pay for their travels!

-) rather than flying directly to Sydney for our 40th Anniversary, we flew to Honolulu and cruised to American Samoa (66), Samoa (67), Fiji, Vanuatu (68), French Caledonia (69), to Australia; then flew to New Zealand (70) for several weeks of touring on the South and North Islands.
+) rather than flying directly to Sydney for our 40th Anniversary, we flew to Honolulu and cruised to American Samoa (66), Samoa (67), Fiji, Vanuatu (68), French Caledonia (69), to Sydney, Australia; then flew to New Zealand (70) for several weeks of touring on the South and North Islands.

 In March 2013 (see blogs starting with Planning my Silk Road and Baltics RTW

 ), I flew to Beijing, China where I met up with my son Will who flew in from Bangkok.
 We traveled the Silk Road by train, first to Lanzhou, where we took a side trip to Xiahe (Labrang where my parents we married in 1949), then to Dunhuang, Jiayuguan, Turpan, and Urumqi in China.
 We flew from there via Almaty, Kazakhstan (71) to finish the Silk Road in Uzbekistan (72); visiting the sights of Tashkent, Samarkand, and Bukhara.
 We then flew from Tashkent to Riga, Latvia (73) and took buses to Vilnius, Lithuania (74), and Tallinn, Estonia (75); and a ferry from Tallinn to Helsinki, Finland (76).
 We then took our separate ways with Will flying to Rome and I headed home via a stopover in London.